hdml-github/hdml-github.github.io/README.md

 - `name` (Required): The name of the table.
 - `type` (Required): The type of the table, either "table" for an actual database table, view, or materialized view, or "query" for a table generated from a SQL query.
 - `identifier` (Required): The unique identifier for the table, which should include the full three-tier table name for database tables, views, or materialized views, enclosed in back quotes.
+- `meta` (Optional): Additional metadata or description for the table.

 ### Example: